junkdog/term-webgl2/beamterm-atlas/README.md

 ### Font Style Handling

-Each glyph is rendered four time, one for each of the styles (normal, bold, italic, bold+italic).
+Each glyph is rendered four times, one for each of the styles (normal, bold, italic, bold+italic).

 ### Emoji Special Handling